 After evaluating the initial elements presented so far, it is important to sharply skim the potential alternatives.
 To narrow them down, you can start with a series of operational steps listed below.

 Even if you are exporting for the first time, you are still likely to have dealt with customers from other countries.
 If such experiences were positive, even if occasional, why not use them as a starting point?
-Then if you already operate abroad and are aiming for expansion, it makes sense to start with nations that are related-economically, politically, historically or culturally-to those in which you already operate.
+If you are already operating abroad and aiming for expansion, it makes sense to start with nations that are similar – for economic, political, historical, or cultural reasons – to those in which you already operate.

-Or it may be the case that there is an employee in the company who is from a foreign country or has worked abroad: starting from the background of a single person may also be a sensible idea.
-In any case, it is necessary to try in every way to make the most of the wealth of knowledge available.
+Or, it may happen that there is an employee in the company who comes from a foreign country or has worked abroad: even starting from one person's background can be a sensible idea.
+In any case, it is necessary to try in every way to leverage the available knowledge base.

-It often pays more to invest in markets where competitors are already operating than to desperately search for new areas.
-In fact, the internationalization choices of other companies were in most cases preceded by analysis and studies.
-The degree of success of the choices of those who moved first can be a valid criterion in identifying target countries.
-This criterion is certainly the least scientific: there is nothing, in fact, that guarantees others' success is replicable.
+Often, investing in markets where competitors already operate pays off more than desperately searching for new areas.
+The internationalization choices of other companies have, in most cases, been preceded by analysis and studies.
+The degree of success of those who moved first can be a valid criterion in identifying target countries.
+This criterion is certainly the least scientific: there is nothing that guarantees that the success of others is replicable.

 And then not being first also means giving up many advantages at the outset.
-But, on the other hand, following a rut already marked out is often safer than venturing where no one has ever gone before.
-In the latter case, the risk of taking a leap of faith is real.
-If you decide to follow the path of your competitors, it is a good idea to build a thorough idea of others' internationalization strategies, analyzing in depth reasons for success and/or causes of failure.
+But, on the other hand, following an already blazed trail is often safer than venturing where no one has gone before.
+In the latter case, the risk of taking a leap into the dark is real.
+If you decide to follow the competition's path, it's a good idea to develop a thorough understanding of their internationalization strategies, deeply analyzing the reasons for success and/or causes of failure.

-Another trump card for quickly becoming competitive abroad can be the training offerings.
-Foreign partners, especially in emerging markets, very much like to be trained in the use of new technologies, and often business abroad (a trade representation, a joint venture, a production agreement, and so on) is “snatched up” by making potential new partners flash the possibility of professional growth by attending courses directly in the company.
-Nothing better for a small businessman from a foreign country and his technicians and workers than to attend live in the environment of small and medium-sized Italian companies and their production districts.
+Another ace in the hole for quickly becoming competitive abroad can be offering training..
+Foreign partners, especially in emerging markets, greatly appreciate being trained on the use of new technologies, and often business abroad (a commercial representation, a joint venture, a production agreement, etc.) is “snatched up” by dangling the possibility of professional growth to potential new partners through attending courses directly within the company.
+There's nothing better for a small entrepreneur from a foreign country, and for their technicians and workers, than to directly experience the environment of Italian small and medium-sized enterprises and their production districts.

 There are nations brought together in free trade areas, customs unions, common markets regulated by regional agreements.
 Focusing on groups of countries in such agreements can become cost-effective, especially since it means securing broader access than a single nation.

-Producing on a springboard market, that is, strategically located within a broad economic chessboard of fast-growing countries, it can dramatically multiply the number of potential clients.
-Examples include Vietnam for the ASEAN Area, Chile for Latin America, or the NAFTA Area (Canada, the U.S. and Mexico) or even Mercosur (Argentina, Brazil, Bolivia, Chile, Paraguay and Uruguay).
+To produce in a springboard market, meaning strategically positioned within a broad economic chessboard In rapidly growing countries, it can exponentially multiply the number of potential customers.
+Examples include Vietnam for the ASEAN region, Chile for Latin America, or the NAFTA region (Canada, USA, and Mexico), or Mercosur (Argentina, Brazil, Bolivia, Chile, Paraguay, and Uruguay).

 Pulling the strings of the analysis, this insight firstly allowed the company to come to know, with the help of data, how it was distributing its business energies.